 Adhering to quality standards implies much more than maintaining the consistency of the product quality especially for the pharmaceutical manufacturers.
-They should consider other aspects as well including the packaging and labeling guidelines that the FDA has released to ensure that all the medical supplies reach safely to the patients.
+They should consider other aspects as well including the packaging and labelling guidelines that the FDA has released to ensure that all the medical supplies reach safely to the patients.

 The quality management system for pharmaceutical manufacturers should be powerful enough to manage all the aspects of the quality of medicines as well as their packaging and labelling information.